 Workers at the state Culture Center set up panels on Tuesday detailing West Virginia's journey to statehood.
 The panels are part of today's West Virginia Day celebration and will remain up in honor of the state's sesquicentennial.

-Bryan Ward Jr., assistant director of archives and history for the state Division of Culture and History, will give a lecture at 11:30 a.m. in the Great Hall about the relationship between Cass Gilbert -- the architect of the Capitol -- and the people of West Virginia.
+Bryan Ward Jr., assistant director of archives and history for the state Division of Culture and History, points out detail in an early drawing of the proposed Capitol building by architect Cass Gilbert.
+Today marks the 80th anniversary of the dedication of the Capitol building.

 Early drawings of the proposed Capitol building showed large chambers and heroic statues.

 On this date next year, West Virginia will celebrate its 150th birthday.But Wednesday's events for the 149th anniversary of the state will also serve as a kickoff for the yearlong 150th festivities, said Charles Morris III, director of museums for the state Division of Culture and History.There are no concrete plans for the sesquicentennial yet, and there probably won't be for a few months, said Caryn Gresham, spokeswoman for the West Virginia Division of Culture and History.She did say there will be a special exhibit in the Great Hall of the Culture Center at the Capitol Complex and some video reflections about what West Virginia means to people.